Research In Action

 Over the past few years, researchers at the Center for Injury Research and Prevention (CIRP) at Children’s Hospital of Philadelphia (CHOP) have been using the New Jersey Safety and Health Outcomes (NJ-SHO) Data Warehouse in collaboration with the Center for Management of ADHD at CHOP to establish the scientific foundation for safe mobility among teens with attention-deficit hyperactivity disorder (ADHD) and other neuro-diverse conditions.
 As part of this effort, we recently published research in the Journal of Developmental and Behavioral Pediatrics that, for the first time, characterizes the management and monitoring of ADHD during late adolescence by primary care providers.

 ADHD is a chronic condition affecting an estimated 1 in 10 teens.
-While 30 to 60 percent of teens with ADHD no longer meet the diagnostic criteria for the condition, those with a history of ADHD are at an increased risk for adverse outcomes, including motor vehicle crashes and unsafe driving citations.
-In fact, previous research found a 37 percent increased rate of crashes among teens with ADHD over the first four years after getting licensed and a 62 percent increased rate of crashing the first month after licensure.
+While 30 to 60% of teens with ADHD no longer meet the diagnostic criteria for the condition, those with a history of ADHD are at an increased risk for adverse outcomes, including motor vehicle crashes and unsafe driving citations.
+In fact, previous research found a 37% increased rate of crashes among teens with ADHD over the first four years after getting licensed and a 62% increased rate of crashing the first month after licensure.
 This data shows a continued need to clinically monitor these adolescents as they develop through young adulthood.

 To examine changes in ADHD care during the transition from childhood to adolescence, we conducted a retrospective, longitudinal study of patients diagnosed with ADHD before age 10 to assess changes from preadolescence through adolescence in: